samedicorp/modula/README.md

 Installing git is not strictly necessary but probably a good idea.

 For development I use VS Code.
 A build script is included which runs the pack script when you hit Ctrl-Shift-B. This automatically packs the complete script into a `.conf` file in `autoconf/custom`.
-It also writes a `.json` file to the same place.
+It also writes a `.json` file to the same place, and copies it into the clipboard.

 ## Modules